kyma-incubator/compass/docs/architecture/app-runtime-flows.md

 Application pairing phase is a process of creating new Application in Management Plane and establishing trusted connection between Application and Management Plane.

 Administrator requests Director to create a new Application in the Management Plane.
 Director sends back Application details, along with its unique ID.
 Then, Administrator requests Application pairing to the Connector.
-Connector generates one-time token, and sends it to the Application.
+Connector generates one-time token, and Administrator passes it to the Application.
 Application uses this token to establish a trusted relation between Application and Management Plane.

 ![](./assets/app-pairing.svg)